Are you a worrying parent?

 Here are the seven things I finally stopped worrying about as a parent, and in turn, have become a better, happier parent almost instantly:

-Worry No. 1: Serving my kids vegetables and/or fruit every single day.
+Stop worrying about serving my kids vegetables and/or fruit every day

 My wife and I have built a sturdy foundation, of this I am nearly almost totally 99% certain, probably, so there is no longer (was there ever?) a need to panic about their fruit and veggie intake on a daily basis.
 My daughters each, although one WAY more than the other, enjoy many varieties of fruits and veggies, raw and prepared in a variety of ways.
 It’s all good.
 And if they skip a day or two, I know that they will be fine.